 The last thing you want to think about when planning an overseas trip is: is it safe to travel?
-Especially if your international destination is one you're already familiar with.
+Especially if your international destination is one you're familiar with.

 Maybe you've traveled there before.
 Or you've studied and read about it for years.